fralau/xmlshow/README.md

  - **`h` calls a help, with plenty of good features you may not have suspected (use q to quit)**
  - To search for a pattern just type `/pattern`

+### Viewing more text
-It is also worth remembering that it is often easy to display more characters at once, either by getting a smaller font on your terminal pane (on MacOS: `CMD -`, `CMD 0` to get to normal), or by increasing the size of the window or pane!
+It is also worth remembering that it is often easy to display more text at once, either by getting a smaller font on your terminal pane (on MacOS: `CMD -`, `CMD 0` to get to normal), or by increasing the size of the window or pane!

+### Consulting the XML content of a docx document
+Since you can use xmlshow in a pipe, you can do something like this:

+    unzip -p myfile.docx word/document.xml | xmlshow

+It tells unzip to decompress the document.xml file and to send it to stdout, ready to be piped into xmlshow.